It is a common misconception that avocados are unhealthy due to their fat and calorie content.

 Being rich in potassium, avocados can provide you with adequate amounts of this mineral, which regulates blood pressure.
 This may prove beneficial for preventing circulatory diseases like, heart diseases, stroke and hypertension.

-According to some recent researches, oleic acid in these fruits may prevent certain types of cancer like prostate cancer.
+According to some researches, oleic acid in avocado may prevent certain types of cancer like prostate cancer.
 It has been suggested that the nutrients in this fruit with anti-inflammatory and antioxidant properties are responsible for this activity.
-Apart from preventing healthy cells from turning malignant, these nutrients may also cause death of cancer cells.
+Apart from preventing healthy cells from turning fatal, these nutrients may also cause death of cancer cells.

 Avocados contain carotenoid lutein in considerable amounts, and lutein is good to prevent eye problems like, macular degeneration and cataract.
 Lutein is also said to have a vital role in preventing heart diseases.